2-vector bundles: Properties of 2-vector bundles

-The bicategory of $\prestwoVectBdl_k$ of preliminary super 2-vector bundles is itself framed under the category $\sAlgBdl_k$ of super algebra bundles and algebra bundle homomorphisms.
-This framing is compatible with the one given by refinements, in the sense of a functor
+The bicategories $\sAlgBdlbi_k$ and $\sssAlgBdlbi_k$ of preliminary super 2-vector bundles are themselves framed under the categories $\sAlgBdlgrpd k-$ and $\sssAlgBdl_k$, respectively.
+These framings are compatible with the ones given by refinements, in the sense of functors